acoupi/acoupi/docs/explanation/tasks.md

 # Tasks (acoupi framework)

-## Introduction

 Tasks are individual units of work performing a set of specific actions.
 These are built as a sequence of one or more _acoupi_ components.
 The _acoupi_ framework defines 6 tasks recording, detection, messaging, management, summary, and heartbeat.

-## Understanding Tasks

-Tasks are characterised by three elements:

-- **Function**: The functionality of the task.
-This is the sequence of _acoupi_ compoments specifiying what actions the task perform.
-- **Schedule**: When and how often the task runs (e.g., continuously, at specific intervals, triggered by an event).
-- **Dependencies**: How the task relates to other tasks in the program (e.g., does it need to run before or after another task?).

-In its essence, each task is a Python function that is orchestrated and syncronised within an[_acoupi program_](../explanation/programs.md).

-??? info

-    Please refer to [_Explanation: System Section_](system.md) to learn more about the registration and orchestration of the tasks in the Celery app.

 ## Overview Tasks